 Every bit of that food helps the earth, and helps families maintain healthy diets while allowing that portion of their budgeted resources to be used for other needs.

 The food distribution center is in our neighborhood at the Westwoods Community Church, 7700 W. Woodard Drive.
 There are no requirements to get food.
-You don’t have to “need” of food.
+You don’t have to be “in need” of food.
 (Does this seem strange?
 Here’s why it’s that way.)

-Volunteer shifts are scheduled on food distribution days for just a few hours each, starting at various times beginning at 9:30 in the morning.
+Volunteer shifts are scheduled for just a few hours each, starting at various times beginning at 10:00 in the morning.

 To find out about volunteering, go to joyskitchen.org/volunteer.
 Do good.